 - Diagnosis of angioimmunoblastic T-cell lymphoma (AITL)

-- Staging and grading of angioimmunoblastic T-cell lymphoma (AITL)
+- The stages and grades of angioimmunoblastic T-cell lymphoma (AITL)

 - Treatment for angioimmunoblastic T-cell lymphoma (AITL)